 }

-Let’s understand the code line by line.
+Let's understand the code line by line

-- A first-time function call is
+• The first-time function call is flatten([2,[3],4]

-because three is the array - In the final call, the last function returns three and append to the result
+• In the final call, the last function returns 3 and appends to the result.